 This exciting and specialized course incorporates the very popular and dramatic hands on spa techniques from all around the world.
 No other spa class prepares students for working in the International Spa business as well as this course.
 Meeting the high demand of clients for spa treatments will be one of the goals with this program.
 The student will learn the value of Herbal Body Wraps, Salt Scrubs, Mud Therapy and Stress Reduction Treatments and many other services to incorporate into their spa services.
 In today's spa boom, body treatments are in high demand.
 Students will learn how to perform the three basic steps to provide body treatments, the basic steps of cleansing, exfoliating, and body stimulation along with descriptions of the most comprehensive treatments available in today's spa.
 They will know the different types and levels of body treatments and understand how to address the issues of modesty with the clients.
-General body treatment principles and protocols will be introduced, giving students the understanding of how certain body treatments are used for metabolic stimulation and learn how aroma therapy can enhance body treatments.
+General body treatments are used for metabolic stimulation and learn how aroma therapy can enhance body treatments.
 In addition, students will learn hydrotherapy, techniques for body treatments, body masks and wraps and other performance ingredients.
 (85 Hours)